SanketKutumbe/phone-directory/README.md

 1) Execute (in cmd or powershell or Terminal): "mvn clean install" to build package.
 Executable jar can be found inside target folder.
 2) To start application, execute: "java -jar phone-directory.jar".
 3) To run tests, execute: "mvn test -Dtest=ContactControllerTest".
+Using "#" followed by method name for specific test case.
 4) Apis can be tested using tools like Postman, with "localhost:8080/contacts"

 <h3> Testing api (E.g postman): (Header field includes content-type as application/json) </h3>